akhodakivskiy/VimFx/documentation/questions-and-answers.md

 As you can see in VimFx’s Keyboard Shortcuts help dialog (which you can open by pressing `?`), Ignore mode only has two shortcuts.
-That means that almost all key presses will be ignored by VimFx, and will be handled as if VimFx wasn’t installed.
+That means that almost all keypresses will be ignored by VimFx, and will be handled as if VimFx wasn’t installed.

 By adding `*currentdomain.com*` to the [blacklist] option you can make VimFx